deckhouse/virtualization/images/virt-artifact/patches/README.md

 When the migration completes, the label is removed and the target pod becomes accessible via network.

 d8-cni-cilium ensures that once the label is removed from the target pod, only the target pod remains accessible over the network (while the source pod does not).

+#### `031-prevent-adding-node-selector-for-dvp-generic-cpu-model.patch`

+- Do not add cpu-model nodeSelector for "kvm64" model.
+This selector prevents starting VMs as node-labeler ignores to labeling nodes with "kvm64" model.

+- Overwrite calculated model on migration, put back "kvm64" for Discovery and Features vmclass types.